0xPARC/0xparc-intro-book/easy/src/ec.typ

 one can compute the Pedersen commitment easily.

-We won't use Pedersen commitments in this book, but in @kzg we will see a closely related commitment scheme, called KZG.
+We won't use Pedersen commitments in this book, but they will be closely related to KZG.